microsoft/vscode-docs/docs/cpp/pipe-transport.md

 DateApproved: 07/25/2019
 MetaDescription: How to set up pipe transport for debugging C++ code in Visual Studio Code.
 ---
-# Pipe Transport
+# Pipe transport

-Pipe Transport allows communication through a pipe program to a remote shell.
+Pipe transport allows communication through a pipe program to a remote shell.
 An example on Linux would be `ssh`.
 With the introduction of [Visual Studio Code Remote Development](/docs/remote/remote-overview.md) pipe transport is relevant primarily for IoT scenarios.

 ## How-To